• Skip to main content

 flame tree bbq impossible burnt ends with fries

-The texture was soft and spongy, and while I didn’t mind the flavor (think: mild sausage with BBQ sauce), Mr. Garlic was not a fan.
-And the table next to us audibly compared it to canned dog food, which...
-I won’t disagree with entirely.
+The texture was soft and spongy, and while I didn't mind the flavor (think a very mild sausage with BBQ sauce), Mr. Garlic was not a fan.
+And the table next to us audibly compared it to canned dog food, which… I won't entirely disagree with.

 • Fries: Thin, crispy, and well-seasoned.
 A win, and a lot of them.